nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find clients by keywords.
-2. HealthConnect displays the list of persons that matches keywords.
+2. HealthConnect displays the list of persons that matches keywords.<br>
     Use case ends.

 **Extensions**

 * 1a.
 HealthConnect detects non-existent clients.
   * 1a1.
-HealthConnect displays execution message.
+HealthConnect displays execution message.<br>
     Use case ends.

 **Use case: Filter clients by parameters**